 If you don’t have WPForms installed, the next screen will prompt you to install it.
-It’s a great idea to set this up here because WPForms is the best contact form plugin around and can help boost your form conversions.
+Setting this up here is a great idea because WPForms is the best contact form plugin around and can help boost your form conversions.

 Click on the Continue & Install WPForms button when you’re ready.